Challenging claims of "elliptic flow" by comparing azimuth quadrupole and jet-related angular correlations from Au-Au collisions at $\sqrt{s_{NN}} = $ 62 and 200 GeV: Discussion

 \subsection{Jet-quadrupole comparisons}

-By comparing Fig.~\ref{mike} and Fig.~\ref{quadcomp} (left panel) we observe that $A_Q$ attains 60\% of its maximum value within a centrality interval (more-peripheral 50\% of $\sigma/\sigma_0$) that is effectively transparent to jet formation from low-energy (mainly 3 GeV) partons, an interval where multiple (re)scattering of partons or hadrons apparently plays no significant role.
-Within the transparency interval we observe that whereas the jet-related covariance scales as $N_{bin}$ (as expected for pQCD dijet production) the nonjet quadrupole covariance scales as $N_{part} \times N_{bin} \times \epsilon_{opt}^2$, faster than dijet production in more-peripheral collisions.
+By comparing Fig.~\ref{mike} with Fig.~\ref{quadcomp} (left panel) we observe that $A_Q$ attains 60\% of its maximum value within a centrality interval (more-peripheral 50\% of $\sigma/\sigma_0$) that is effectively transparent to jet formation from low-energy (mainly 3 GeV) partons, an interval where multiple (re)scattering of partons or hadrons apparently plays no significant role.
+Within the transparency interval below the ST we observe that whereas the jet-related covariance scales as $N_{bin}$ (as expected for in-vacuum dijet production in more-peripheral collisions) the nonjet quadrupole covariance scales as $N_{part} \times N_{bin} \times \epsilon_{opt}^2$, increasing {\em more rapidly than dijet production} modulo the eccentricity factor.

-Figure \ref{quadcomp} (right panel) shows that the nonjet quadrupole continues to follow the same simple algebraic trend within $\pm 10$\% through and above the sharp transition, where the minimum-bias jet trends change dramatically and where substantial modification of jet formation appears~\cite{anomalous}.
+Figure \ref{quadcomp} (right panel) demonstrates that the nonjet quadrupole continues to follow the same simple algebraic trend within $\pm 10$\% through and above the sharp transition, where the minimum-bias jet trends change dramatically and where substantial modification of jet formation appears~\cite{anomalous}.
 The quadrupole seems to be completely insensitive to whatever mechanism modifies jet structure.